Translate

 and on his law they meditate day and night.

 The righteous are taught to delight and meditate regularly on the Law of the Lord.
-This meant that they had to rely on the teaching of the priests, prophets, and other, wise sages for their exposure to the written Holy Scriptures only available to a certain few.
-Those certain few, could meditate on that which they read and studied.
+This meant that they had to rely on the teaching of the priests, prophets, and other wise sages for their exposure to the written Holy Scriptures, which were only available to a certain few.
+Those certain few could meditate on that which they read and studied.

 WE today are the "certain few".
 We are blessed to have a complete, written account of God's actions, ways, and teachings.
 We can meditate not only on what we hear and are taught, but can also read the Holy Scriptures for ourselves.
-We need care to realize the varied genres, literature, and complexities of interpreting Holy Scripture, but we are still able to swim in it's truths and expose ourselves to truth that can later be expounded for us.
+We need care to realize the varied genres, literature, and complexities of interpreting Holy Scripture, but we are still able to swim in it's truths and expose ourselves to content that can later be expounded for us by those with the spiritual gifting, training, and ordination.

 The Old and New Testament ideas of God's covenant people being "priests of the church to the world" (the "priesthood of the believer") has never meant that any baptized person with the Scriptures in their hands will understand and interpret truth equally.
 However, it does mean that we all have responsibility for what we know and how God has gifted us to serve the church and the world.
 We can each come before God through Christ for a relationship with him, and He has gifted each one of us to be light and salt in the world.